estuary/flow/site/docs/concepts/flowctl.md

 * `flowctl catalog --help` lists subcommands of `catalog`.

-## Working with drafts
+## Working with catalog drafts

-`flowctl draft` allows you to work with Flow specification files in the draft state and deploy changes to the catalog.
-`draft` is an essential flowctl subcommand that you'll use often.

-With `draft`, you:
+Most of the commands you'll use to create, modify, and deploy Data Flows locally are found under the `flowctl draft` and `flowctl catalog` subcommands.

+The term **draft** refers to the source files that define different Flow entities in their unpublished state;
+that is, the files in your local development environment.
+The term **catalog** refers to the repository of published Flow entities.
+Much of your work with flowctl involves moving specifications back and forth between a draft and the catalog, so the two subcommands have a lot of overlap.

+There's no single, correct way to complete these common workflows; flowctl offers multiple paths to accomplish the same goals.
+Experiment to find the path that works best for you.

+With `flowctl draft`, you can:

-* Create new drafts or convert active Data Flows into drafts.
+* Create new drafts or select existing drafts (1).

-* Pull a draft created in the web app or on the command line into your current working directory.
+* Pull your selected draft into the current working directory (2).

-* Develop the draft locally.
+* Develop the draft locally (3).

 * Author your local changes to the draft.
-This is equivalent to syncing changes.
+This is equivalent to syncing changes (4).

-* Test and publish the draft to publish to the catalog.
+* Test and publish the draft to publish to the catalog (5).

 <Mermaid chart={`
 	graph LR;